Alan C. Nelson

 Alan C. Nelson (1933-1997) was a Commissioner of the Immigration and Naturalization Services (INS) (February 22, 1982, to June 16, 1989) under the administration of then United States President Ronald Reagan, and co-author of the original proposal behind California Proposition 187 (passed November 1994).

 Early life and education

 Nelson was born in Oakland, California.
-Nelson obtained an undergraduate degree in business administration from the University of California, Berkeley, and graduated from the University of California, Berkeley Law School in 1958.
+Nelson obtained an undergraduate degree in business administration from the University of California, Berkeley, where he was a member of Tau Kappa Epsilon fraternity, and graduated from the University of California, Berkeley Law School in 1958.

 Career

 Before September 1981: California government and private sector law

 Before September 1981, Nelson had worked in both the California state government and the private sector.